 In January 2017, we opened our doors to the public for the first time in our 660-year history as part of the Revealing the Charterhouse project.
 Working in partnership with the Museum of London, our remarkable site now houses a brand-new museum, public square and the Sir John Cass’s Foundation Learning Centre.

-Why are The Charterhouse great for School Trips and Educational Visits?
+Why book The Charterhouse for School Trips and Educational Visits?

 Our inspiring new learning programme offers wonderful opportunities for learners of all ages – schools, families, higher education students and adults.
 Developed in consultation with the Museum of London’s learning department, we offer a host of activities in our uniquely historical setting.
 We provide a range of workshops for Primary, Secondary and A Level pupils, typically involving a guided tour and creative workshop.
 All sessions pivot on the History curriculum but incorporate a cross-curricular approach with themes linked to Art, English and Religious Education.